-CLA Evelyn Partners Limited (formerly Nexia Smith & Williamson) were appointed auditors to the Company in 2021 and have expressed their willingness to continue in office.
+CLA Evelyn Partners Limited were appointed auditors to the Company in 2021 and have expressed their willingness to continue in office.
 In accordance with Section 489(4) of the Companies Act 2006 a resolution to reappoint CLA Evelyn Partners Limited as auditors of the Company will be proposed at the next AGM.